andrefakhoury/web-bookstore/README.md

 ## 2. Project description

 The project is an online bookstore.
 The server will store information for books and clients.
-Book information contains id, title, author, description, photo, category and quantity in stock/sold.
+Book information contains id, title, author, description, photo, category, price, quantity in stock/sold and a path to its cover image.
 Customer information contains id, name, address, email, password, phone number and a flag informing if the user is an admin.

 ### System functionalities